gardener/machine-controller-manager/docs/documents/apis.md

 <a href="#CurrentStatus">CurrentStatus</a>)
 </p>
 <p>
-<p>MachinePhase is a label for the condition of a machines at the current time.</p>
+<p>MachinePhase is a label for the condition of a machine at the current time.</p>
 </p>
 <br>
 <h3 id="MachineSetCondition">